urbanjost/M_unicode/README.md

 but if the text needs manipulated or processed in any way dealing with Unicode as a raw series of 8-bit-bytes becomes complex and non-intuitive.

-To keep processing of Unicode as simple as processing ASCII-7 characters the **M_unicode** module provides a user-defined type named **UNICODE_TYPE** and a number of procedures for converting byte streams that represent UTF8-encoded text into Unicode code points (ie, 32-bit
+To keep processing of Unicode as simple as it is to process ASCII-7 characters the **M_unicode** module provides a user-defined type named **UNICODE_TYPE** and a number of procedures for converting byte streams that represent UTF8-encoded text into Unicode code points (ie, 32-bit